kakrusch/gramdev/README.md

 a short description of the phenomenon

-- main clause wh-questions in English
+- main clause wh-questions in English, implement do-support, inflection differences and selectional properties based on the wh-word and which part of the C-structure it belongs to.

 ## Motivation - why I chose this phenomenon